-Please note all features advertised on this page are available to UK clients only.
+Please note all features advertised on this page are available to United Kingdom clients only due to UK licensing laws relating to broadcast TV content.

 The Planet eStream Connect service provides Planet eStream users with free* access to several libraries of fantastic educational content to support their teaching and learning.
 These resources can be browsed, searched, downloaded to your Planet eStream system and made available as part of your media library.
 Educators can then make use of the great tools available in Planet eStream to create curriculum relevant learning resources such as interactive quizzes, chapters and playlists.
 Here is an overview of the content available to qualifying Planet eStream customers…